Städel: Renovations and extensions

 The gallery was substantially damaged by air raids in World War II, it was rebuilt in 1966 following a design by the Frankfurt architect Johannes Krahn.
 An expansion building for the display of 20th-century work and special exhibits was erected in 1990, designed by the Austrian architect Gustav Peichl.
 Small structural changes and renovations took place from 1997 to 1999.

-The largest extension in the history of the museum to 7000 m2 intended for the presentation of contemporary art was designed by the Frankfurt architectural firm Schneider+Schumacher and opened in February 2012.
+An underground wing for the presentation of contemporary art was designed by the Frankfurt architectural firm Schneider+Schumacher and opened in February 2012.
+This was the largest extension in the museum's history, increasing its total display area from 4000 m2 to 7000 m2.

 Digital expansion

-The Städel has been significantly enlarging its activities and outreach through a major digital expansion on the occasion of its 200-year anniversary in 2015.
-Already available to visitors is an exhibition 'digitorial' and free access to WiFi throughout the museum and its grounds.
+The Städel has been significantly enlarging its activities and outreach through a major digital expansion on the occasion of its 200-year anniversary in 2017.
+An exhibition 'digitorial' and free WiFi access are already available to visitors throughout the museum and its grounds.
 The museum offers to visitors a Städel app, the possibility of listening to audio guides on their own devices, and a new 'cabinet of digital curiosities'.
-Several more projects are currently in development including an online exhibition platform; educational computer games for children; online art-history courses and a digital art book.
+Around its 200-year anniversary, several projects were in development, including an online exhibition platform; educational computer games for children; online art-history courses and a digital art book.